|Message from Hugh Vincent

 "Favourite" galleries contain my better images that have some artistic merit, interesting subject or other added value.
 My other images are records of our travels or other events.

-My images have file names starting with "DSC" or are panoramic stitches.
-My wife's image file names start with "CIMG".
-She uses a Casio Exilim EXZ-757 - a small point-and-shoot pocket digital camera in automatic mode.
-She gets some beautiful shots with it.
-However, lack of a view finder and no vibration reduction mode makes it difficult to avoid camera shake in some situations.
+My images have file names starting with "DSC" or "P" or are panoramic stitches.
+My late wife's image file names start with "CIMG".
+She used a Casio Exilim EXZ-757 - a small point-and-shoot pocket digital camera in automatic mode.
+She took some beautiful shots with it.
+However, lack of a view finder and no vibration reduction mode made it difficult to avoid camera shake in some situations.
 The limitations of the cheaper lens also shows up in some photos.

 I like Nikon cameras.
 For many years we had a basic compact Nikon film camera that worked well and was extremely reliable.
 My first digital camera was a Nikon Coolpix 995 in 2001 (The 995 had a lens that could swivel relative to its body).
 Digital cameras were expensive then and it was the best I could afford.
 The 995 was stolen overseas and the insurer replaced it with the similar Coolpix 4500.
-I used a Nikon D70s SLR from early 2006 - August 2009.
+I used a Nikon D70s SLR from early 2006 - August 2009 then a Nikon D90.
 I am now using the amazing Nikon D600 SLR.
 However good photographs come from the skill, effort and enthusiasm of the photographer rather than fancy camera gear.
 I am also happy with the Panasonic DMC-GM5 camera that I use on more challenging walks when a DSLR would be just too heavy to carry in addition to water, rain gear and food etc.

-I now nearly always shoot in Nikon RAW format rather than *.JPEG as this format has superior contrast tolerance and leaves more scope for editing image files.
+I now nearly always shoot in RAW format rather than *.JPEG as this format has superior contrast tolerance and leaves more scope for editing image files.
 Also JPEG processing discards image data so that it can be compressed.
 I compress and convert my images to *.JPEG format prior to uploading them onto PBase, so the web images loose some detail compared with my prints.